nhntran/PCA-for-RNAseq-data/README.md

-Quick - Easy Pipeline for Principal Component Analysis on RNASeq Data using R
+Quick And Easy Pipeline for Principal Component Analysis on RNASeq Data using R
 ================
 Tran Nguyen
 06/25/2019